shreyassaxena/convolutional-neural-fabrics/README.md

 ### Citation

-If you're using this code in a publication, please cite our papers.
+If you're using this code in a publication, please cite our paper.

     @InProceedings{saxena2016convolutional,
       title={Convolutional Neural Fabrics},